 Oprah's show that day was on childhood sexual abuse and at the end she shared a phone number that I tucked away.
 I only got it out months later when, for the first time, I was 1800 miles away from my family.
 Surprisingly, almost three decades later that same number still exists as the Childhelp Hotline: 1-800-4-A-CHILD (1-800-422-4453).
 I share it because maybe it is what will be your saving grace.
-I remember the day I called the number from my new home in Denver.
-After a few questions about what I was dealing with and where I lived, the man on the other end gave me the contact information for the WINGS Foundation (Women Incested Needing Group Support) in Denver.
+I remember the day I called the dealing with and where I lived, the man on the other end gave me the contact information for the WINGS Foundation (Women Incested Needing Group Support) in Denver.
+So began my healing, number from my new home in Denver.